keycloak/keycloak-nodejs-connect/README.md

 ## Building from source

-Ensure you have Node.js 8.17 or newer and Git installed.
+Ensure you have Node.js 10.0.0 or newer and Git installed.
 Run the following commands to find their versions:

     node --version
     git --version

+Note: NodeJS >= 10 is required due to Node tape package requirment.

 First clone the Node.js adapter repository: